 - 1. Question paper will comprise of four questions, each carrying 20 marks - 2.
 Question 1 will be compulsory and should cover maximum contents of the curriculum - 3.
 Remaining questions will be mixed in nature (for example if Q.2 has part (a) from module 3 then part (b) will be from any module other than module 3) - 4.
 Only three questions need to be solved.

 General Instructions:

-- 1. Batch wise practicals are to be conducted.
-The number of students per batch should be as per norms. - 2.
-At Least 6 tutorials/assignments need to be submitted based on the entire syllabus.
+1. Batch wise practicals are to be conducted.
+The number of students per batch should be as per norms.